RefianPrimadia/CTrack-MoneyTracker/README.md

 ```bash
 python app.py
 ```
-the app.py is depends on ur file name, if ur file name is money.py then type python ```bash money.py```according to ur file :)
+the app.py is depends on ur file name, if ur file name is money.py then type python ``` money.py```according to ur file :)